xingchenchan/csen60/week_9/privacy.md

         -How?:  attacker provides a link and let you go to their java script and let the user navigate to there

+        -mitigation: don't allow any html to be inserted, against SQL injection

 ##privacy